nverchev/drytorch/docs/tutorials/trackers.md

 csv_dumper_experiment = Experiment(
     None, name='ExperimentWithCSVDumper', par_dir='experiments'
 )

 with csv_dumper_experiment.create_run():
     if CSVDumper.get_current() is not csv_dumper:
         raise AssertionError('Trackers should coincide.')
 ```

 ## Write a Custom Tracker
-To write a custom tracker it is important to first know the Event System that calls it.
+To write a custom tracker, it is important to first know the Event System
+that calls it.

 ### Event System